netdata/netdata/packaging/installer/MANUAL-INSTALLATION.md

 If the above command(s) do not work for you, please [open an issue on GitHub](https://github.com/netdata/netdata/issues/new?title=packages%20installer%20failed&labels=installation%20help&body=The%20experimental%20packages%20installer%20failed.%0A%0AThis%20is%20what%20it%20says:%0A%0A%60%60%60txt%0A%0Aplease%20paste%20your%20screen%20here%0A%0A%60%60%60) with a copy of the message you get on screen.

 We're working hard to make this script work everywhere, and so your issues are invaluable to us.
-This is why the script [reports back](https://github.com/netdata/netdata/issues/2054) success or failure for all its runs.
+The script [reports back](https://github.com/netdata/netdata/issues/2054) success or failure for all its runs so we can use the information to improve it.

 </details>

 ### Prepare your system manually

-Here's how to install the required packages directly using your disribution's package manager instead of the automatic script:
+Here's how to install the required packages directly using your distribution's package manager instead of the automatic script:

 ```bash
 # Debian / Ubuntu